 Where Do You Buy Wood Blanks?

-I usually get my blanks at my local craft store.
+I usually get my blanks at my local craft store, but you can also find them online at Amazon.

 Do I Need To Prep The Wood At All?

-If you want to stain or paint it, then yes, you would do that.
+If you want to stain or paint it, then yes, you would.

 Do You Mirror The Image To Cut For Application?